OriginProtocol/origin/api/README.md

 #### Response:

-- url (string): url to be used on the client side to retrieve the [facebook access token code](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow)
+- url (string): url to be used on the client side to retrieve the [facebook access token code](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow).

+You will want to open this url in a new window, and listen for a [message event](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#The_dispatched_event) that matches the regex `/^facebook-code:/`.
+That event will contain the code in the form `facebook-code:abcde12345`.

 ```
 {